Stakedllc/code-samples/README.md

 The ETH Staker discord ([link](https://discord.gg/eAuDepM)) is a fantastic Medalla testing resource.
 Select the #request-goerli-eth faucet channel and enter the following message into the chat:

 ```
-!goerliEth {YOUR GOERLI ADDRESS} 5
+!goerliEth {YOUR GOERLI ADDRESS}
 ```

-The faucet will send enough Goerli ETH for 5 validators (5 * 32 Goerli ETH) plus gas costs.
+The faucet will send enough Goerli ETH for a validators (32 Goerli ETH) plus gas costs.

 ## .env
 Fill in the seeded [.env](https://github.com/Stakedllc/code-samples/blob/master/eth2/.env) file with your details from above.